micheldebree/retrospex/README.md

 png2prg -- koala --> c64image
 music((music)) -- SID --> png2prg
 ```

+## Scripts

+The `/scripts` folder contains examples on how to script a build from
+source image to c64 file.
+Some example makefiles are included aswell.

+## Example

 Create a c64 executable from `madonna.png` with music `Whos_That_Girl.sid`: